Catholic League (U.S.): David Wojnarowicz and National Portrait Gallery

 Catholic League.
 Columnist Frank Rich said of the intervention and removal that the Smithsonian had been "bullied by bigots" and quoted the Los Angeles Times art critic, Christopher Knight, to the same effect.
 Tracing the evolution of the issue, Rich cited a piece by Kriston Capps which in turn said "the role of Penny Starr remains hazy.
 [However, a]...reporter and conservative advocate, [Starr] deserves much credit for both instigating" the negative attention to the piece of art amongst a number in the show.

 Donohue's central complaint was the content of the "vile video", as he called it.
 He objected to the video because it showed "large ants eating away at Jesus on a crucifix," and was hosted in a museum funded by taxpayers.

 Mortara case

 Responding to David Kertzer's book and Alfred Uhry's play about the Mortara case, in which a Jewish boy was kidnapped on the order of the Supreme Sacred Congregation of the Roman and Universal Inquisition, the Catholic League charged: "Whether it's based on fact or fiction, or whether it’s portrayed on the stage or on the screen, the Catholic bashers are a busy lot these days.
 They are as good at twisting the facts as they are at developing fictional accounts.
 Truth doesn’t matter.
 What matters is results."

+What Donohue said was as follows.Why was Mortara baptized in the first place?
+Because the servant girl thought he was dying and was in need of salvation.
+Why was he taken from his family?
+Because it was the considered judgment of the Church at the time that a baptized Christian could not be raised in a Jewish home.
+He had to be removed lest the Church be party to apostasy.
+The validity of Baptism was also being tested.
+And so what happened to this poor kid?
+As he grew up he developed a father-son relationship with Pope Pius IX.
+He even became a priest.

+Walt's Disenchanted Kingdom

+In January 2023, the Catholic League released Walt's Disenchanted Kingdom.
+This documentary recounts the cultural shift at Disney.
+The film was written and directed by Jason Killian Meath.
+Bill Donohue served as the executive producer.
+It is hosted by Mercedes Schlapp and features interviews with Donohue, Tony Perkins, Ben Carson, Vivek Ramaswamy, Miranda Devine, Brent Bozell, David Horowitz, and Christian Toto.
+The film was initially released to SalemNow, YouTube, Rumble, and Amazon Prime Video.

+Walt's Disenchanted Kingdom has been aired at several film festivals, including the Indie Short Fest where it won technical awards for "best editing" and "best sound editing" along with an Outstanding Achievement Award.